Archives of the Philadelphia Museum of ArtAppointments required

 Hours: 1:00 p.m. - 4:00 p.m., Tuesday through Friday (excluding holidays)

 Location: Perelman Building The Archives of the Philadelphia Museum of Art is comprised of corporate records, manuscripts, personal papers, ephemera, scrapbooks, photographs, and artifacts which chronicle the history of the institution since its founding in 1876.
 Some materials have been microfilmed by the Archives of American Art.
 Researchers are encouraged to use microfilmed copies or other surrogates if original copies are extremely fragile.
+Finding aids are available online for most collections.
+Please note: when accessing materials, certain types of information may be available because of restrictions that protect the privacy rights of individuals or organizations, legitimate proprietary rights of the Museum, or for other reasons.
+However, the bulk of the collection is unrestricted and will be made available to researchers on a fair and equitable basis.

 - The Archives is open by appointment only for scholarly research.
 Appointments must be scheduled with at least two weeks advance notice.